willscottuk/laravel-trmnl/README.md

 ## Public Plugins
 ⚠️ This is work in progress and may not be ready for production use. ⚠️

 Refer to the [“Plugin Marketplace” section](https://docs.usetrmnl.com/go/plugin-marketplace/introduction) in the TRMNL documentation, paying close attention to the authentication flow.
-Always verify the authorization token for incoming manage or render requests to prevent security issues.
+Always verify the authorization token for incoming requests to prevent security issues.

 To enable this feature, add the following flag to your .env file: